deviateltd/silverstripe-cacheable/README.md

             port: 11212
             weight: 2
           client:
-            opt1: wibble
-            opt2: 'wibble wibble'
+            9: 1
+            2: 1
+            16: true

 By default the module will attempt to rebuild the cache if one doesn't exist, whenever a user hits the site.
-For sites with a large number of page objects, this probably isn't a good idea, so this should be overridden in config also:
+For sites with a large number of page objects this probably isn't a good idea, and you should override this in config also:

     CacheableConfig:
     # Instruct Cacheable not to build a cache via the "first user pays" approach